seldonian-toolkit/Engine/README.md

 pytest
 ```

 This will automatically run all tests in `tests/`.
-Currently, there is only one test file in this folder, called `test_parse_tree.py`.
-Pytest will find that file and run all tests within that file.

 To get more introspection into the tests see the [Pytest documentation](https://docs.pytest.org/).